Logic and Computation through the Lens of Semirings: Introduction

-Most of the classical complexity theory lives in the domain of the Boolean semiring $\mathbb{B}$, whereas $\mathbb{N}$ is the domain of problems related to counting, and $\mathbb{R}_{\geq 0}$ for problems with geometric or continuous features.
-On the other hand, tropical semirings have various applications in performance analysis~\cite{DBLP:journals/access/OmanovicOC23} and reachability problems~\cite{DBLP:journals/ijac/GaubertK06}.
+Semirings are algebraic structures that generalize rings by relaxing the requirement for additive inverses.
+They have found numerous applications in computer science and AI due to their versatility and modularity in modelling and analyzing computational problems~\cite{DBLP:journals/fuin/RudeanuV04,DBLP:journals/tcs/Peeva91,DBLP:journals/ijac/GaubertK06,DBLP:journals/soco/LitvinovRSS13,DBLP:journals/cj/Moller13,DBLP:journals/ijfcs/EsparzaLS15,DBLP:journals/order/Vrana22,EiterK23}.
+In other words, specific semirings correspond to different computational paradigms or problem domains.
+Most of the classical complexity theory lives in the domain of the Boolean semiring $\mathbb{B}$, whereas the semiring of natural numbers $\mathbb{N}$ is the domain of problems related to counting, and the probability semiring $\mathbb{R}_{\geq 0}$ for problems with geometric or continuous features.
+On the other hand, so-called tropical semirings have various applications in performance analysis~\cite{DBLP:journals/access/OmanovicOC23} and reachability problems~\cite{DBLP:journals/ijac/GaubertK06}.

 Several computation models can be generalized to various classes of semirings.
 For example, weighted automata and weighted Turing machines label the transitions of the machine with semiring elements representing quantities such as probabilities, costs, or capacities.
 Different semirings enable automata to model varied quantitative behaviours with a wide array of applications (see, e.g., \cite{KOSTO,badia}).
 Furthermore, circuit complexity theory and algebraic algorithms readily generalize to various families of semirings (see \cite{ganardi} and the references therein).